2nolife/akka-ftp/README.md

 # Akka-FTP
-Version 1.0 and the documantation should be released in December 2015
+Version 1.0 and the documantation expected to be released in December 2015